reactiflux/reactiflux.com/pages/guidelines.md

 Reactiflux is the largest chat community of React developers.
 We make a deliberate effort to have a light touch when it comes to moderating, but we do have some expectations of how our members will behave in the server.
 We rarely ban people (except spammers and extreme bad behavior), those who behave contrary to these guidelines will be told and corrected.
 Repeated rude behavior might result in being kicked from the server, and re-joining and continuing to behave badly could potentially result in a ban.

+This is not a legal document, members should follow the spirit of these guidelines.

 ## 1. Everybody

 * a) Participate in good faith.
 This means asking questions that are meant to be answered, providing advice that is meant to be followed, and otherwise not being disingenuous.